open-scientific/MFMP-THOR/README.md

 Actual Steam injection is used to reduce NOx emmissions and boost power, chilling effect is vastly reduced and demineralised water is required.

-Our view is that any water vapour will flash into steam, so any chilling or condesing of mixture is unlikely to play a role.
+Our view is that any water vapour will flash into steam, so any chilling or condesing of mixture is unlikely to play a role and methanol is not added either.

 ### Electrostatics role